 Continuous shooting speed is up to approximately 4 fps with AF tracking, and up to approximately 6.1 fps with AF lock.
 The shutter speed ranges from 1/4000 seconds to 30 seconds, with X-sync at 1/200 seconds.

-In terms of internal modes and features, the EOS M100 features an enhanced version of the Creative Assist mode, which has been well-received on the EOS M10.
+The EOS M100 features an enhanced version of the Creative Assist mode, which has been well-received on the EOS M10.
 In addition to existing ‘Blur – Sharpen’ (aperture) and ‘Clear – Vivid’ (colour saturation) parameters that users can adjust with a slider while previewing the image on the Live View screen, there is also a new white balance parameter for adjusting ‘Color 2 (magenta/green)’.

 Connectivity features include Wi-Fi, NFC and Bluetooth low energy technology.
 Transfer of image files, remote Live View shooting and geotagging can be done via Canon’s proprietary smartphone app, Camera Connect.

 One new feature that is now possible through Bluetooth (also via the Camera Connect app) is the constant transmission of GPS information from a paired smartphone to the camera.
 When the shutter is released on the camera, the smartphone will transmit the GPS information to the camera for geotagging of the image.

 The 1.04 million-dot, 3.0-inch touchscreen LCD monitor is tiltable up to approximately 180 degrees upwards.